jirihofman/dali-jsme-jidlo/README.md

 # Intro
-This is just a proof of concept, quick and dirty.
+This is quick and dirty page to show how much you spent on [damejidlo.cz](https://damejidlo.cz).

 # Roadmap
-- ESLint
-- convert to React
-- use Next.js
-- clickable table rows and/or calendar heatmap
-- show map
+No improvements planned.
+Ping me if you feel something is missing.
+Or even better - create an issue or PR.